cnuernber/kmeans-mnist/README.md

 indexes of the parallelization.
 This allows a very efficient multithreaded form of reduction.

+Copying data between the two languages is optimized; as long as the datatypes match a jvm-heap or native-heap backed tensor will have an optimized pathway to Julia.

 * [Externally defined Julia code](resources/kmeans.jl)
 * [Calling Julia like Clojure](src/kmeans_mnist/jl_kmeans.clj)